American Samoa national football team: Records and statistics

 American Samoa played their first full international match against Papua New Guinea, which ended in a 20–0 loss.
 Their national team have suffered the world's biggest international defeat, by losing to Australia 31–0.
-American Samoa have only won against Cook Islands and Tonga.
-American Samoa have by far lost to all of these teams at least once.
+American Samoa have won only against Cook Islands, Tonga, and Wallis and Futuna.
+American Samoa have also lost to all of these teams at least once.

 Head-to-head record

 The following table shows the American Samoa national football team's all-time international record.
 The statistics are composed of FIFA World Cup, OFC Nations Cup, Polynesia Cup and Pacific Games matches, as well as international friendlies.